InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

 employees.
 They were also 87% less likely to quit, according to a Corporate Leadership Council study on over 50,000 people”.

-Towers Watson[^6] found that companies with engaged employees produced 19.2% more operative incomes in one year, but companies with worse engagement operative incomes get reduced by 32.7%.
+Towers Watson[^7] found that companies with engaged employees produced 19.2% more operative incomes in one year, but companies with worse engagement operative incomes get reduced by 32.7%.

+It was Daniel Pink in his book "Drive"[^8] who argues that human motivation is largely intrinsic.
+The aspects of this motivation can be divided into

+- autonomy, typical for OSS projects developers that are self-managed

+- mastery, as the desire to improve developer skills to improve the project they are involved in

+- purpose, defined as mission in many OSS projects

+These aspects are key for software developers motivation, since their tasks involve cognitive skills, decision-making, creativity, or higher-order thinking.

 Adopting OSS development principles
 -----------------------------------